ASnow/guard-volt-slim/README.md

     $ bundle exec guard

+Put your slim templates at 'app/<component>/_views' and on change they will be converted and copied to 'app/<component>/views'

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.